jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 The `current-context` property is used to tell `kubectl` what context to use.
 It can be changed manually by modifying the file, or using kubectl: `kubectl config use-context <context name>`.

+For further information, please look into [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) if you need to manage multiple Kubernetes environments.

 ### Retrieving kubeconfig from virtual machines

 A MicroK8s cluster has been set up on the virtual machines.
 The kubeconfig for MicroK8s is located at `/var/snap/microk8s/current/credentials/client.config`.
-Connect to any of the virtual machines and copy the file to your computer.
+Connect to any of the virtual machines and copy the file to your localhost.

 ### Interacting with remote Kubernetes cluster

-Retrieve the kubeconfig that is on the virtual machines.
-Then you can either merge it with your existing kubeconfig, which is recommended, or you can specify it using the `--kubeconfig` option.
+You can either merge the `config` file into your existing kubeconfig file, which is recommended, or you can specify a non-default `config` using the `--kubeconfig` argument in `kubectl`.

-If you merge the config, then simply copy the entries from the `clusters`, `users` and `contexts` lists to your kubeconfig file inside the `.kube` folder in your home directory.
+If you merge the `config` file, then simply copy the entries from the `clusters`, `users` and `contexts` lists to your kubeconfig file inside the `.kube` folder in your home directory.

-**NB:** Please note that you need to use `127.0.0.1` and not `localhost`.
+**Note:** Please note that you need to use `127.0.0.1`.

 ## Exercises

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

-### Exercise 01 - Setup
+### Exercise 1 - Setup

 Before you get to play around with Apache Spark you need to do some setup.